-- Hearing expected in Q1 2024 - Expected entry into force: Q1 2025 - Adoption of the amendments to the Banking Act and the Banking Ordinance. - Review of a potential consolidation of the various insolvency regulations of FINMA (BIO-FINMA, IBO-FINMA and Ordinance on the Bankruptcy of Collective Investment Schemes, CISBO-FINMA) into a new FINMA Insolvency Ordinance.
+- Adoption of the amendments to the Banking Act and the Banking Ordinance. - Review of a potential consolidation of the various insolvency regulations of FINMA (BIO-FINMA, IBO-FINMA and Ordinance on the Bankruptcy of Collective Investment Schemes, CISBO-FINMA) into a new FINMA Insolvency Ordinance.